-7.55 Under the Flood and Water Management Act 2010, Cumbria County Council is established as a Lead Local Flood Authority (LLFA).
-When finalised they will have new powers and duties for managing flooding from local sources, namely Ordinary Watercourses, surface water (overland runoff) and groundwater in the administrative area of Cumbria.
+7.59 Under the Flood and Water Management Act 2010, Cumbria County Council is established as a Lead Local Flood Authority (LLFA).
+When finalised It is expected that from April 2014 the County Council will have new powers and duties for managing flooding from local sources, namely Ordinary Watercourses, surface water (overland runoff) and groundwater in the administrative area of Cumbria.
 One of the new roles of the County Council as LLFA will be to approve applications for drainage systems, in their capacity as SUDs Approving Body (SAB), and adopt, inspect and maintain SUDs in all new development over a prescribed threshold.
 This is an additional requirement to planning permission.
+All new surface water drainage will be required to meet the provisions for SuDS approval as required under the Flood & Water Management Act 2010 before the LLFA adopts the system.
+No development will be allowed to proceed without approval of the surface water drainage system from the SAB.
+Furthermore, connection of the surface water drainage from a development to a watercourse or an adopted sewer will not be allowed until SAB approval is granted.
+It is expected that the SAB approval process will have the same status as Building Regulations approval.

-7.56 The Department for Environment, Food and Rural Affairs (Defra) has consulted on National Standards to be used in England in order to manage surface runoff in accordance with Schedule 3 to the Flood Water and Management Act 2010.
+7.60 The Department for Environment, Food and Rural Affairs (Defra) has consulted on National Standards to be used in England in order to manage surface runoff in accordance with Schedule 3 to the Flood Water and Management Act 2010.
 The National Standards set out what is required in order to obtain approval from the SUDs Approving Body (SAB) and for operating and maintaining SUDs which the SAB adopts.
 This guidance should be referred to, when finalised, in preparing SUDs for approval.

-7.57 A Stage 1 and Stage 2 Strategic Flood Risk Assessment (SFRA) has been produced for the District which advocates that SUDs should be considered for every new development site.
+7.61 A Stage 1 and Stage 2 Strategic Flood Risk Assessment (SFRA) has been produced for the District which advocates that SUDs should be considered for every new development site.
 Additionally the SFRA provides advice relating to the use of SUDs and states that connecting new developments into the Untied Utilities drainage system is not sustainable and that effort should be made to attenuate surface water runoff on site so it does not put pressure on the existing drainage system or increase runoff into watercourses via the sewer network.
 The SFRA also identified that the permeability of the soil within Carlisle is mainly low with some small areas of medium and high permeability soils, therefore the implementation of SUDs may largely be restricted to attenuation systems however this is an indicative estimate and should be investigated at a site specific level.

-7.58 Proposals for sustainable drainage systems should include provisions for future maintenance of these systems, and developers should consult the City Council, the Environment Agency and Cumbria County Council on such proposals.
+7.62 Proposals for sustainable drainage systems should include provisions for future maintenance of these systems, and developers should consult the City Council, the Environment Agency and Cumbria County Council on such proposals.